kanidm/concread/README.md

 writers will begin to stall - or inversely, the writer will cause readers to block and wait as the writer proceeds.

+Concurrently readable avoids this because readers never stall readers/writers, writers never stall or block a readers.
+This means that you gain in parallel throughput as stalls are reduced.

 In the future, a concurrent BTree and HashTree will be added, that can be used inplace of a `RwLock<BTreeMap>` or `RwLock<HashMap>`.
 Stay tuned!